Official State of Rhode Island website

 ADA Policy

 RIOER is committed to making all reasonable efforts to ensure that its facilities, programs and services are accessible to, and usable by, all people, including those with disabilities.
-This policy reflects that commitment to provide access to the widest cross section of the public and to ensure compliance with Americans with Disabilities Act of 1990, Section 504 of the Rehabilitation Act of 1793, the Architectural Barriers Act of 1968, and the Rhode Island Rights of People with Disabilities, R.I.
+This policy reflects that commitment to provide access to the widest cross section of the public and to ensure compliance with Americans with Disabilities Act of 1990 (ADA), Section 504 of the Rehabilitation Act of 1793, the Architectural Barriers Act of 1968, and the Rhode Island Rights of People with Disabilities, R.I.
 Gen. Laws §§ 42-87 et seq.
 RIOER will not discriminate on the basis of disability or impairment and will not exclude persons with disability or impairment from reasonable access to any facility or from participation in any program or activity.
 The goal of RIOER is to provide equal access to all and to treat everyone with dignity and respect.

 Programs and Activities